The Chronicles of Thomas Covenant: Peoples and creatures of the Land

 Cavewights are dimly intelligent subterranean creatures skilled in metal working and mining.
 They are weak-willed, and are easily intimidated by Lord Foul into serving him (though they once traded openly with the humans of the Land).
 They are described as having "long, scrawny limbs, hands as huge and heavy as shovels," plus "a thin, hunched torso, and a head shaped like a battering ram."
 Drool Rockworm is a cavewight.

 The Creator is the mysterious being who created the Land and the universe in which it exists.
 This universe is referred to as "the Land" but is clearly a different reality than Covenant's world.
 The fundamental structure of the universe, the Arch of Time, prevents the Creator from intervening directly in events in the world of his creation, and he never appears in physical form within that world.
 He can, however, manifest himself in the "real" world—he appears to Covenant and Linden as an old man in an ochre robe—and guides those who attempt to make contact between the universes.

 The Demondim are a now-extinct race spawned by the Viles.
 They had a semi-corporeal nature, and could only achieve physical presence by animating dead bodies.
 They were not originally wholly evil, but their inherent self-loathing was used by Lord Foul to gain their allegiance.
 They spawned two other races, the Waynhim and the ur-viles.

 The Elohim are a "faerie" people with god-like powers.
 They appear (to mortal perceptions) as beautiful men and women and are capable of dazzling physical transformations.
 They inhabit a remote region of the Earth called Elmesnedene, accessible only by ship via a narrow fjord called "The Raw".
 Although other people are welcome to visit and even stay in Elmesnedene, time flows quickly there and even the long-lived Giants grow rapidly old and die.
 In their own perspective the Elohim constitute the animating principle of the Earth and the history of the Land is the manifestation of events in their own consciousness.
 As they regard their own domain as the only "real" place in the Earth, they rarely dabble in outside events.
 However, if they perceive a grave threat to the Earth, one of their number is "Appointed" to attempt to avert the threat – and to bear the cost of failing.
+It is later learned that the Elohim's purpose is to keep the Worm of the World's End in its deep slumber, prolonging the life of the world.